Using Dev

 Configure client environment for apps

-The following describes how to configure the client environment for an app.
+To configure the client environment for an app:

 1. Create a directory called secure-hbase.